DETECTIVE BUREAU 2-3: GO TO HELL BASTARDS! (1963)

 Mexican standoff — Japanese style.

 The director’s lighting and color schemes were also becoming more daring and surreal by 1963.
-In this respect he was aided hugely by cinematographer Shigeyoshi Mine and lighting director Kyosuke Yoshida.
-The scenes in the apartment where Manabe and his girlfriend meet for their romantic trysts are imaged in super-saturated hues of yellow and red.
-The flagrantly unrealistic colors not only dazzle the eye, they also underscore the sexual heat and perversity of the characters’ relationship.
-Suzuki and his collaborators also turn a jazz club into a riot of red, lending a disturbing visual frisson to Tajima’s attempt to keep Chiaki off balance by pretending to make love to her.
+In this respect he was abetted by cinematographer Shigeyoshi Mine and lighting director Kyosuke Yoshida.
+The scenes in the apartment where Manabe and his girlfriend meet for their romantic trysts are imaged in super-saturated yellows and reds.
+The flagrantly unrealistic colors dazzle the eye and underscore the sexual heat and perversity of the characters’ relationship.
+Elsewhere, Suzuki and his collaborators turn a jazz club into a riot of red, lending a disturbing visual frisson to Tajima’s attempt to keep Chiaki off balance by pretending to make love to her.

-Suzuki also pushes the narrative envelope through his sardonic, tongue-in-cheek attitude.
-Much of the action is imbued with outlandish black humor, as when Manabe is about to be released from police custody, while dozens of rival gang members openly wait outside police headquarters with long-range rifles to pick him off on sight.
-And the director conjures up a magical bit of business by having Tajima and Manabe aim their guns at one another in the kind of point blank standoff made famous by Jean-Pierre Melville and John Woo.
-Years later, one might add.
+Suzuki further pushes the narrative envelope through his sardonic, tongue-in-cheek attitude.
+Much of the action is imbued with outlandish black humor: When Manabe is about to be released from police custody, dozens of rival gang members wait openly outside police headquarters with long-range rifles to pick him off on sight.
+And the director conjures up a magical bit of business by having Tajima and Manabe aim their guns at one another in the kind of point blank standoff made famous years later by Jean-Pierre Melville and John Woo.

 A mid-level soldier in Hatano’s crew, Manabe fulfills the narrative function of allowing Tajima to insinuate himself into the gang.
 But Suzuki is more interested in filming Manabe’s sadomasochistic liaisons with his girlfriend.
 “My love!
 I was so worried,” she greets him upon his release from prison.
 Manabe throws her to floor, curses her, accuses her of betrayal, then flings himself on top of her as they make uninhibited love under Tajima’s jaded gaze.